ignacioGarsami/IncomeMapping_Dash/README.md

 The idea of this project is to test the capabilities of Dash by creating an application with a real-word data set of our choosing.

+# Author

+Author is the owner of this repository, Ignacio García Sánchez-Migallón for the Data tidying and reporting course, from the Statistics for Data Science Master's at Carlos III University.
+Year 2019/2020.

 # Dependencies

 The app make use of the packages specified in requirements.txt